-Rosie Brown has always wanted to be a marine biologist, before she even knew what it meant!
+Rosie has always wanted to be a marine biologist, before she even knew what it meant!
 She is a passionate environmentalist and an advocate for an environmentally-friendly lifestyle.

 Knowing that she wanted to pursue a career in research after university, Rosie undertook her master’s degree in Zoology at the University of Exeter.
 After graduating with a first class degree, she wanted to share her knowledge and enthusiasm of wildlife with the public.
 Working as a marine wildlife guide in Cornwall, Rosie was able to educate the public on cetaceans, seals and seabirds.
 She also later assisted a whale and dolphin conservation project in Tenerife in order to promote responsible whale watching and the protection of such amazing animals.

 Rosie joined the Olive Ridley Project in March 2020 as a Sea Turtle Biologist and Communications Officer based at Coco Palm, Dhuni Kolhu.
 She was responsible for monitoring the local sea turtle population and educating the public on the work of the Olive Ridley Project.
 Just after Rosie arrived, the Covid-19 pandemic broke out and the resort was closed down for 4 months.
-ORP’s new Resident Veterinarian was unable to reach the Rescue Centre due to travel restrictions, so Rosie ended up taking care of all the turtle patients throughout the lock down until Dr Minnie was finally able to join her in September 2021.
+ORP’s new Resident Veterinarian was unable to reach the Marine Turtle Rescue Centre due to travel restrictions, so Rosie ended up taking care of all the turtle patients throughout the lock down until Dr Minnie was finally able to join her in September 2021.